Ohyeon5/SQM_basis/README.md

 - SQM_frame prediction: https://github.com/albornet/sqm_models
 - SQM_discreteness: https://github.com/Ohyeon5/SQM_discreteness

+# Network architecture

+Networks must be structured as follows: a convolutional module, a encoder and a decoder.

+# Workflow

+## Training

+### Training the encoder

+First, the whole network is trained on the task of classifying human hand gestures, with the objective of getting the encoder to learn time dependency.

+`python main.py rc=phase1`

+### Training the convolutional module and the decoder

+Then the encoder is frozen, and only the convolutional module and the decoder are trained on a vernier classification task.

+`python main.py rc=phase2`

+## Testing

+The network is tested on the standard SQM paradigm.

+`python test.py`

 ### References
 >>Drissi-Daoudi, L., Doerig, A., & Herzog, M. H. (2019).
 Feature integration within discrete time windows.
 Nature communications, 10(1), 1-8. https://doi.org/10.1038/s41467-019-12919-7